F&M Stories

 Care Corner: Grief & the Holidays

 Grief and loss are a reality of life.
-All of us will lose someone close to us at some point in our lives.
+All of us will lose someone close to us at some point.
 For students who have lost a family member or a friend, the holidays can be an especially stressful time.
 Here are some ways you can support your student in this process:

-- Help them find ways to incorporate their loved one into this time of year, or a way to externalize the loss.
-They could light a candle, write an online tribute or story, prepare their favorite foods, and participate in some of the favorite activities they shared together.
+- Help them find ways to incorporate their loved one into this time of year, some way to externalize the loss.
+Light a candle, write an online tribute or story, prepare their favorite foods, and participate in some of their favorite activities together.

-- Plan ahead.
-Grief can be surprising because you never know when (or how) it is going to hit you.
-As much as possible, create a plan for what you’ll do on/around the holidays to limit the amount of “surprises” and to make sure the loss doesn’t go unacknowledged.
+- Plan ahead: Grief can be surprising because you never know when it is going to hit you, or how or when.
+As much as possible, create a plan for what you’ll do on/around the holidays so you can limit the amount of “surprises” and the loss doesn’t go unacknowledged.

-- Encourage your student to be gentle with themselves and others.
+- Encourage them to be gentle with themselves and others.

 - As a family, set aside time to talk about feelings around the loss.

-- Ensure they don’t do more than they can or want, and/or anything that doesn’t feel good or helpful.
+- Ensure that your student doesn’t do more than they can or want to do, or anything that doesn’t feel good or helpful.

 Find more information about getting through grief and loss.